dghubble/gologin/README.md

 ## Roadmap

-* Google
 * Facebook
+* Improve examples and documentation
+* Improve test coverage
 * Soundcloud
-* Improve test coverage
-* Improve examples and documentation

 ## Contributing

-If an auth provider you'd like is missing, please consider contributing it!
+Please consider contributing additional auth providers!
 The ContextHandlers for oauth1 and oauth2 should make it easy to add a package for OAuth1 and OAuth2 providers.

 Also, `gologin` strives to use the defacto standard API libraries for User/Account models and verify endpoints.
 Tumblr and Bitbucket don't seem to have good ones yet so tiny internal API clients are used.